 Latkes, fritters, doughnuts, sufganiot cannot hold a candle to these sephardic Hanukkah sensational fried burmuelos!

 Since my mom made sure the food in our home was on the healthy side and a definite no-fry zone, it was always an exciting treat when my grandmother came over to make burmuelos, warm, crispy, fluffy, free-form doughnuts.
-Burmuelos are a tradition that escaped with my ancestors exiled from Spain in 1492, traveled through Italy and on to Turkey, to settle firmly into our family holiday recipe repertoire.
+Bumbles (a.k.a. burmuelos) are a tradition that escaped with my ancestors, exiled from Spain in 1492, traveled through Italy and on to Turkey, to settle firmly into our family holiday recipe repertoire.

 When Chanukah rolled around, Grandma felt she had license to pour enough cups of oil to clog even our youthful arteries into one of my mother's heavy pots.
-Then she magically extracted the most heavenly clouds of puffed dough that she drizzled with warm honey sauce.
+Then she magically extracted the most heavenly clouds of puffed dough that she drizzled with honey or powdered sugar.
 I think I even remember seeing Mom enjoying a few of them too.

 1 package (2 1/4 teaspoons) yeast